jcamenisch/ENV_BANG/README.md

 ### Adding a default value

-For some variables, you’ll want to include a default value in your code, and allow each environment to ommit the variable for default behavios.
+For some variables, you’ll want to include a default value in your code, and allow each environment to ommit the variable for default behaviors.
 You can accomplish this with the `:default` option:

 ```ruby